hexojs/site/source/docs/templates.md

 });
 ```

-It would be easier if you use partials:
+Though it may be easier to use partials:

 ``` js
 <%- partial('header', {}, {cache: true});
 ```

-However, don't use fragment caching with `relative_link` setting enabled.
-Because relative links may be different in each pages.
+Don't use fragment caching when the `relative_link` setting has been enabled.
+This may cause issues because relative links can and probably will be different depending on the pages they appear in.